• Skip to primary navigation

 Find the full list and quantities in the recipe below.

-Vinegar - Apple cider vinegar is used to pickle the red chili peppers and provides that lip smacking sourness.
+Vinegar - Apple cider vinegar is used to pickle the peppers and provides that lip smacking sourness.
 It's also great for gut health.
 If you don't have cider vinegar, a good substitute would be white wine vinegar.

 Maple Syrup - Is added to sweeten the pickles, allowing for a great balance of sweet, sour and spice.
 I like to use unrefined sweetness so a good substitute for maple syrup would be honey.